Strategies for Promoting Workplace Wellness

 Creating a Culture of Wellness

 In recent decades, workplace safety has been a top priority for many organizations, resulting in a significant decrease in worker injuries, illnesses and deaths.
-While safety is still paramount, the idea of employee wellness has expanded beyond their physical well-being.
+While safety is still paramount, the idea of employee wellness has expanded beyond their physical health to encompass areas like worksite wellness and mental wellness — emphasizing the importance of a healthier workforce.
 This is especially true after the pandemic, which saw mental health symptoms spike in workers, affecting nearly a quarter of U.S. adults in 2021.
 Today, the idea of “financial wellness” has also become commonplace as rising inflation and economic uncertainty fuel fears for employees.

 So how can employers develop workplace wellness programs that address all aspects of employee well-being?
 Here’s everything you need to know about creating effective strategies to promote workplace wellness.